pablobernabeu/Data-is-present/README.md

 ## Open access data

-Data is increasingly regarded as a [public good](https://www.nature.com/articles/d41586-019-01506-x).
+Research data is increasingly treated as a [public good](https://www.nature.com/articles/d41586-019-01506-x).
 Academics and non-academic researchers (scientists, governments, NGOs) nowadays share a lot of their data under citation-based licences (e.g., [Creative Commons](https://creativecommons.org/), the UK [Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/1/), etc.).
 This allows any analysts to access these raw data, perform the visualisations and analyses they like, and share these.

 ## Open source software